Fan-Feng/AMPL_Python/README.md

 >p1=0;

 #### Q&A
-**1.** Different from compiling an executable program, compiling an DLL file requires us to provide an argument--:**-shared** to gcc command.
+**1.** Different from compiling an executable program, compiling an DLL file requires us to provide an argument--:**-shared** to gcc command.Otherwise, we will get the following error
+>C Programming undefined reference to `WinMain@16'

 **2.** Because amplsolv.lib has redefined some C functions, like "printf".
 Therefore, we need to put **Python.h** before **funcadd.h** as below.
 Otherwise, we will get some errors.
 ```cpp